 Net Price: $16,505

-Established in 1865 in the rural countryside, the University of Maine is a resource-rich academic community with a broad spectrum of study areas.
-UM is also the sight of the Center for Excellence in Developmental Disabilities, Education, Research, and Service (UCEDD), where students explore relevant topics in professional practice, policy, and scholarship in the context of living with a disability.
-The UCEDD is sponsored through the Center for Community Inclusion and Disability Studies.
-The faculty at the University of Maine are considered experts in their field and engage in individualized learning.
+The University of Maine was established in 1865 in the rural countryside.
+It is a resource-rich academic community with a broad spectrum of study areas.
+UM is also the sight of the Center for Excellence in Developmental Disabilities, Education, Research, and Service (UCEDD).
+In the context of living with a disability, students explore topics in:

 #14 – Gallaudet University